 When cancer comes back after treatment, doctors call it a recurrence or recurrent cancer.
 Finding out that cancer has come back can cause feelings of shock, anger, sadness, and fear.
 But you have something now that you didn’t have before—experience.
 You’ve lived through cancer already and you know what to expect.
 Also, remember that treatments may have improved since you were first diagnosed.
 New drugs or methods may help with your treatment or in managing side effects.
-In some cases, improved treatments have helped turn cancer into a chronic disease that people can manage for many years.
+In some cases, improved treatments have helped turn cancer into a chronic disease that people can manage and live with for many years.

 Why Cancer Comes Back

 Recurrent cancer starts with cancer cells that the first treatment didn’t fully remove or destroy.
 This doesn’t mean that the treatment you received was wrong.
 It just means that a small number of cancer cells survived the treatment and were too small to show up in follow-up tests.
 Over time, these cells grew into tumors or cancer that your doctor can now detect.

 Sometimes, a new type of cancer will occur in people who have a history of cancer.
 When this happens, the new cancer is known as a second primary cancer.
 Second primary cancer is different from recurrent cancer.

 Doctors describe recurrent cancer by where it develops and how far it has spread.
 The different types of recurrence are:

 - Local recurrence means that the cancer is in the same place as the original cancer or very close to it.